CleverCloud/doc.clever-cloud.com/runtimes/java/java-maven.md

 ```
 You can use the following properties:

-* ``build``:
+* ``build``
     * ``"type"`` can be ``"maven"`` or ``"ant"``.
     * ``"goal"`` is the target you want to use to build your project.
 * ``deploy``
-    * ``"goal"``: the goal/target and options you want to execute to deploy/run you project.
+    * ``"goal"`` the goal/target and options you want to execute to deploy/run you project.
-    * ``"javaVersion"``: the version of java you want to use to run your app.
+    * ``"javaVersion"`` the version of java you want to use to run your app.
 Values can be 6 or 7.
 Default is 7.
 * ``hooks``
-    * ``postDeploy``: execute a custom script after the deployment.
+    * ``postDeploy`` execute a custom script after the deployment.
 Some frameworks or custom applications might require bootstrapping before the application may run.
 You can achieve this by creating a custom script with your commands and adding the associated file name.

 ### Deploy on Clever Cloud